Gabby-Malagari/INST326_2025_FALL/README.md

 ## How to Run the Program (Windows)
 - Open up either VS code or your powershell prompt
+- Change into the directory that contains the game file using (cd path/to/folder)
-- Run the game
+- Run the game with:
+    - python final_project.py
-- Enter the amount of days then the difficulty you want to play at
+- Enter the amount of days and the difficulty you want to play at
-- Enjoy!
+- Play by following the prompts and enjoy!

+## Annotated Bibliography
+We made the game up on our own, so we did not use any outside sources.

 ## Attribution Table: